 From an exquisitely designed store diagonally opposite to the Opera House, an international Syrian chocolate company is seeking to resurrect itself and reconquer the world, one bite of luxury chocolate at a time.

-The Ghraoui luxury chocolate brand would reach the Middle East and China after Europe with its premium products.
+The Ghraoui luxury chocolate brand spread from Europe to the Middle East and China with its premium products.
 After the plans for the HUF 7.6 billion chocolate factory in Hatvan have been completed, the construction will begin in October and a year after that the first phase of production will start.